ghauwan/image_ocr/README.md

 ## Features
 - Upload an image file.
 - Select the document language for OCR.
+- Crop the image section
-- Extract text from the uploaded image.
+- Extract text from the cropped image.
 - Edit the extracted text in a text area.
 - Copy the extracted text to the clipboard.